rahenrique/sqlalchemy-filter/README.md

 # Sqlalchemy Filter
 Filtered/paginated lists on DTO classes using SQLAlchemy.

-> This library was built with a specific use case in mind, maybe
+> This library was built with a specific use case in mind.
+Because of that,
+> the structure required for this lib to work in a project is too
-> this structure is too much opinionated for a general use.
+> opinionated for a general use out of the box.
+If this is the case for you,
+> Feel free to fork this repository and make all the changes you need, using
+> this approach as a starting point.

 # Installation
 ```bash